-The problematic relationship between nature and man and which is our perception of nature are topics that my work examines.
+The problematic relationship between nature and men and how our perception of nature is distorted are topics that my work often examines.

 The earth our planet in an infinite universe.
 Where the miracle of life originated.
 A rare event.